Best German City Names: 200+ Historic & Imaginary Ideas

 Celle

-A ducal residence boasting over 500 half-timbered houses, including a Renaissance palace that housed the Hanoverian court
+A ducal residence with over 500 half-timbered houses and a Renaissance palace that housed the Hanoverian court

 Konstanz